kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Tips-and-Tricks.md

 ### Lock your studies before running them

-Each Study bar has a button that toggles between the  'Unlocked' and 'Locked' states.
+Each Study bar has a button that toggles between the  <Hl>Unlocked</Hl> and <Hl>Locked</Hl> states.
 Locking a study prevents changes to its (or any of its components') properties, change the order of components, etc.

 ![](/img/study_locked.png)

 ### Do a General Single Run more than once in the same browser

-The problem here is that a General Single Run is intended to work only once in the same browser.
-Although this is a feature to limit participants doing the same study twice, it can be a hassle for you as a study developer who just want to try out the General Single Run a second time.
-Luckily there is an easy way around: Since for a General Single Run all studies that the worker already participated in are stored in a browser cookie, it can be easily removed.
+The problem here is that a <Hl>General Single Run</Hl> is intended to work only once in the same browser.
+Although this is a feature to limit participants doing the same study twice, it can be a hassle for you as a study developer who just want to try out the <Hl>General Single Run</Hl> a second time.
+Luckily there is an easy way around: Since for a <Hl>General Single Run</Hl> all studies that the worker already participated in are stored in a browser cookie, it can be easily removed.
 Just **remove the cookie with the name JATOS_GENERALSINGLE_UUIDS** in your browser.
 You can find this cookie in every webpage hosted by a JATOS server.
 If it doesn't exist you probably never did a General Single run yet.

 ### Abort study and keep some data

-If the `jatos.abortStudy` function is called (usually after the worker clicks a "Cancel" button) all result data that had been sent to JATOS during this study run will be deleted.
+If the `jatos.abortStudy` function is called (usually after the worker clicks a <Hl>Cancel</Hl> button) all result data that had been sent to JATOS during this study run will be deleted.
 This includes result data from prior components of the study run.
 But sometimes you'll want to save a bit of information that should not be deleted: you might need the worker's email address to pay them.

 1. By using the build-in abort button with [`jatos.addAbortButton`](jatos.js-Reference.html#jatosaddabortbutton) and set the `msg` parameter.
 This message won't be deleted together with the other result data.
 This message can then be seen in every Study Result page in the 'Message' column.